pwilmart/fasta_utilities/README.md

 - uniprot_extract_from_both.py - extracts species by taxonomy number from Swiss-Prot + TrEMBL databases
 - uniprot_extract_from_one.py - extracts species by taxonomy number from Swiss-Prot databases
 - uniprot_get_analyze.py - downloads and analyzes UniProt Swiss-Prot + TrEMBL releases

+## Utility scripts have been re-written for Python 3.
+The documentation (*.doc) files are out-of-date and have references to Python 2.7.
+An updated set of documentation is on the to-do list.
+Many utilities are the same (and function similarly) to what is described in the documentation.
+There are some new utilities and some new functionality to support newer options available at sources like UniProt and to handle changes in FASTA description/accession formats (NCBI and Ensembl).